911218sky/github-poxy/README.md

 # GitHub Proxy - Cloudflare Workers

-🚀 A GitHub proxy acceleration service deployed on Cloudflare Workers, supporting accelerated access to GitHub repositories, raw files, releases, and more.
+🚀 A GitHub proxy acceleration service deployed on Cloudflare Workers, supporting accelerated access to all GitHub resources.

 ## ✨ Features

 - ⚡ Accelerated by Cloudflare's global CDN network
 - 🔒 CORS support for cross-origin requests
-- 📦 Support for GitHub repos, raw files, releases, Gists, and API
+- 📦 Support for all GitHub services
 - 🎯 Written in TypeScript with type safety
 - 🚀 One-click deployment to Cloudflare Workers
 - 🔐 Code obfuscation via GitHub Actions